LODSContent/Challenge-V3-Framework/Templates/Sections/AzureSubCancel2.md

 >**Note:** After 3 to 4 days, you will be able to remove the credit card associated with the cancelled subscription.
 Copy the following steps to a local document and complete them at a later time:
 >
 >```-nocolor
->- Open Microsoft Edge, go to https://portal.azure.com, sign in to the Microsoft Defender portal as @lab.Variable(GlobalAdmin) using @lab.Variable(UserPassword) as the password, and then dismiss all prompts.
+>- Open Microsoft Edge, go to https://portal.azure.com, sign in to the Microsoft Defender portal as @lab.Variable(Username) using @lab.Variable(Password) as the password, and then dismiss all prompts.
 >- In the Azure portal, navigate to Cost Management and Billing.
 >- Select Cost Management.
 >- Expand Billing ant then select Payment methods.